btdrawer/divelog-server-prisma/README.md

 # divelog-server-prisma

 Another version of my `divelog-server` project, this time using the Prisma ORM **and** TypeScript (which I haven't used before).
 Functionally very similar to [`divelog-server-graphql`](https://github.com/btdrawer/divelog-server-graphql), with some minor schema changes to make it work better with Prisma.
+(One major difference, though is the lack of cursor-based pagination here.
+Sorry.
+I might implement it one day.)

 This project was designed to run with MongoDB, but only some minor changes will be required to implement it using a relational database (as long as it is supported by Prisma).

 I learned about GraphQL, Prisma, and how to implement it into NodeJS from the Udemy course [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/).